Intergenerational Pen Pals

 Become a Pen Pal

-Who: Caring and reliable community members, aged 55 and better
+Who: Caring and reliable community members, ages 55 and better who enroll as AmeriCorps Seniors RSVP Volunteers.

 When: The program runs from October to May, with a commitment of two hours per month.
 The program typically celebrates the end of the year with an in-person meet and greet.